salimk/Rcrawler/README.md

 Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :

-- Filtering collected/scraped Urls by URLS having some keyword or matching a specific pattern ([see 2](https://github.com/salimk/Rcrawler#2--filtering-collectedparsed-urls-by-regular-expression))
+- Filtering collected/scraped Urls by URLS having some keywords or matching a specific pattern ([see 2](https://github.com/salimk/Rcrawler#2--filtering-collectedparsed-urls-by-regular-expression))

 - Control how deep the crawler will go, how many levels Should be crawled from the start point.([see 5](https://github.com/salimk/Rcrawler#5-liming-the-crawling-process-to-a-level-maxdepth-parameter))